• Skip to primary navigation

 Air-frying

-- Cons: Require shaking the basket occasionally for even browning, you can’t peak inside to check on the level of browning, and you can make only a small batch (the size of the basket, no heaping allowed).
+• Cons: Requires shaking the basket occasionally for even browning, you can't peak inside to check on the level of browning, and you can make only a small batch (the size of the basket, no - or just a little - heaping allowed).

 Oven-baking

-Can you guess which method is my bff? ...
+Can you guess which method is my fave? ...
 (Dramatic pause) ...
-Of course, the oven!
+Of course, you can, it's the oven!
 Nothing beats the convenience and bulk bounty of oven-baked croutons.

 How to Store Your Homemade Croutons

-Leftover croutons?
+You have leftover croutons?
 Who are you, and can we be best friends?
-You're either a snacking superhero or made a CROUTON MOUNTAIN!
+You're either a snacking superhero or made a crouton mountain!

 The good news is that croutons store really well.
 Storing them in an airtight container for up to a week won't make them soggy if you keep in mind to treat them like cookies.
 So, make sure the container is sealed and not made of plastic - a glass jar (for example, the simple ones with the twist-off lids) or a cookie tin is perfect.